Race PoliciesRegistration Details

 RULES OF COMPETITION

 For virtual races.
 A virtual race allows you to complete your race on your own, from anywhere.
-You may run, walk or stroll your race distance at your own pace and at a time and location of your choice, following the guidelines of your local health authorities.
+You may run, walk or stroll your race distance at your own pace and at a time and location of your choice.
 You may choose your own race day and your own starting line, whether it’s a treadmill, a park, your neighbourhood streets or Seawall.